 Faculty, Advising & Consulting Division

 Mr. Philip Archer is a Middle East Regional Program Lead (RPL) in the Advising & Consulting (A&C) Division.
-In this role, Mr. Archer oversees security cooperation projects in the area of defense management throughout the Arabian Peninsula.
-Mr. Archer regularly leads teams of defense management experts (Strategy & Policy, Human Resource Management, Logistics, Resource Management, and Joint Concepts) to address strategic-level reform efforts.
+Since starting with the Institute for Security Governance (ISG) in 2017, Mr. Archer oversees security cooperation projects in the area of defense management throughout the Arabian Peninsula.
+Mr. Archer regularly leads teams of defense management experts (Strategy and Policy, Human Resource Management, Logistics, Resource Management, and Joint Concepts) to address strategic-level reform efforts.

-Mr. Archer served as an officer in the US Army for approximately 22 years and retired as a Middle East Foreign Area Officer (FAO) in 2015.
-Some of Mr. Archer's prior FAO assignments include: United Nations Military Observer - Western Sahara, US Army Central (ARCENT-CENTCOM) Jordan & Iraq Desk Officer, Aide de Camp to ARCENT Commanding General, Chief of International Military Affairs at US Army Africa (USARAF-AFRICOM), Chief of Security Cooperation Program at USARAF, and Deputy for Chief of Attaché Operations & Army Attaché in Rabat, Morocco.
+Mr. Archer served as an officer in the US Army for 22 years and retired as a Middle East Foreign Area Officer (FAO) in 2015.
+Mr. Archer's prior FAO assignments include: United Nations Military Observer, Western Sahara, US Army Central (ARCENT-CENTCOM); Jordan and Iraq Desk Officer; Aide de Camp to ARCENT Commanding General; Chief of International Military Affairs at US Army Africa (USARAF-AFRICOM); Chief of Security Cooperation Program at USARAF; and Deputy for Chief of Attaché Operations and Army Attaché in Rabat, Morocco.

-Mr. Archer has a BFA from the Rochester Institute of Technology in Photojournalism, a MA in Middle East Affairs from the University of Texas, and an MBA from Rice University.
-Mr. Archer is also an Arabic and French speaker.
+Mr. Archer has a Bachelor of Fine Arts from the Rochester Institute of Technology in Photojournalism, a Master of Arts in Middle East Affairs from the University of Texas, and a Master of Business Administration from Rice University.
+Mr. Archer is fluent in Arabic and French.

 AREAS OF EXPERTISE

 - Security & Defense Policy & Strategy